 Maintaining a healthy diet is easier than you think.
-It starts with few healthy substitutions- switch soda for water, add fruit for dessert, and your diet is already much better.
+It starts with a few healthy substitutions- switches soda for water, adds fruit for dessert, and your diet is already much better.
 To take it even further, add some of these superfoods to your meals, your eyes will thank you in the future.
-Let’s begin!
+Let's begin!
+(1)

 Milk and dairy products